 If you’re serious about buying a home, get preapproved for a mortgage before looking at homes to have a clear idea of what you can afford.

-Lenders are looking for evidence that you’re capable of repaying a mortgage to secure a preapproval letter.
+To issue a preapproval letter, lenders are looking for evidence that you’re capable of repaying a mortgage.
 Every lender is different, but in general you’ll need to provide bank account information, assets, debts, income and employment history, and other critical financial information.
-Do your research and find out what documentation is required by your lender to begin the preapproval process.
 Here’s a detailed list of what you’ll need:

 You’ll have to provide the lender with proof of all types of income, including W-2 wage statements from the past two years, as well as recent pay stubs (overtime, bonuses, and commissions), and other additional income (net rental income, dividends, child support, and alimony).
 You’ll also need to share your tax returns from the past two years.